Trading Strategy

 Widely regarded as the greatest investor of all time, Warren Buffett understands the market and his advice for the average American is priceless:

-"It is not necessary to do extraordinary things to get extraordinary results. ...
+"It is not necessary to do extraordinary things to get extraordinary results....
 By periodically investing in an index fund, the know-nothing investor can actually outperform most investment professionals."

-As far as allocation goes, Warren also keeps it simple,
+As far as allocation goes, Warren also keeps it simple:

 "My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 I suggest Vanguard’s."
 (VFINX)

-For an introduction to passive indexing like Warren Buffett, read my guide, How to Invest.
+» For an introduction to passive indexing like Warren Buffett, read my guide, How to Invest.

 Lesson: Warren Buffett is the greatest investor of all-time.
 He recommends low-cost indexing, instead of market timing, as the best path to long-term success.
+I agree with him.

 Closing thoughts